 Section 6.1.5, Faculty Handbook – Summer Services

-Regardless of term of offering (i.e., Summer I or Summer II), regular classroom offerings are treated differently – both in terms of requirements for approval and in terms of faculty compensation – than programs understood to be part of the institution’s field requirement.
+Regardless of term of offering (i.e., Summer I or Summer II), standard classroom courses are treated differently – both in terms of requirements for approval and in terms of faculty compensation – than programs understood to be part of the institution’s field requirement.

-Regular classroom offerings will usually only be approved by the Dean if enrollment in the course is sufficient to cover the cost (i.e., both direct and indirect) of delivering the course.
-The Budget Office will provisionally approve a summer course offering based on enrollment estimates and early registration information.
-As the start of each Summer term nears, however, the Budget Office will continue to monitor enrollment and may cancel courses that were provisionally approved based on low student enrollment.
+Standard classroom offerings will usually only run as planned if enrollment in the course is sufficient to cover the cost (i.e., both direct and indirect) of delivering the course.
+The Office of Undergraduate Studies will provisionally approve a summer course offering based on enrollment estimates and early registration information.
+As the start of each Summer term nears, however, the Office of Undergraduate Studies will continue to monitor enrollment and may recommend canceling courses that were provisionally approved based on low student enrollment.

 Faculty salary for summer courses is computed based on a faculty member’s academic year salary and the number of credit hours the faculty member teaches.
-Assuming a full-time teaching load for a faculty member engaged in nothing but teaching during the academic year is 8 (4+4) 3-credit hour courses, a faculty receives as compensation 4.1667% of his/her AY salary for every credit hour delivered.
-During the summer, maintaining this expectation, a faculty member’s summer pay can be computed as:
+Assuming a full-time teaching load for a faculty member engaged in nothing but teaching during the academic year is 8 (4+4) 3-credit hour courses, a faculty member receives as compensation 4.1667% of their AY salary for every credit hour delivered.
+During the summer, maintaining this expectation, a faculty member’s summer pay can be computed as

 Faculty_Salary = Faculty_AY_Salary * Credit_Hours * 0.041667

 A faculty member’s daily rate of pay during the summer may be computed from a faculty member’s daily rate of pay during the academic year (Faculty_AY_Salary / 185 days) as:

 Faculty_Salary_Daily = Faculty_AY_Salary_Daily * Credit_Hours * 0.25691 (Summer I)